Ransomware Payments Hit Record Highs in 2021

 The Ransomware Trajectory

 The ransomware crisis will continue to gain momentum over the coming months, as cybercrime gangs refine their tactics and find new ways to inflict greater damage on victims.
 Long-term effects go far beyond the actual cost of the ransom to include a wide range of ancillary costs, such as loss of productivity, reputation, remediation, and more.
 So far this year, Palo Alto Networks has observed groups, including NetWalker, SunCrypt, and Lockbit taking in payments ranging from $10,000 to $50,000.
-Small businesses that lack proper resources are encouraged to invest heavily in cyber security sooner rather than later.
+Large businesses that lack proper resources are encouraged to invest heavily in cyber security sooner rather than later.

 Defend Against Ransomware in 2022 With Mindcore